Growth & Development

 - 8th and 10th Grades: Eighth grade classes contain information regarding the prevention of sexually transmitted diseases, with the focus on abstinence.
 AIDS (Acquired Immune Deficiency Syndrome) prevention education in accordance with Oklahoma law will also be covered.
 The instruction is provided by the school nurse and is conducted in the presence of both eighth grade girls and boys. (view 8th grade presentation)

 - 12th Grade: Twelfth grade classes contain information regarding prevention of sexually transmitted diseases, with the focus on abstinence.
 AIDS (Acquired Immune Deficiency Syndrome) prevention education in accordance with Oklahoma law will also be covered.
 The instruction is provided by the school nurse and is conducted in the presence of both twelfth grade girls and boys.

-We, at BAPS, strongly believe that the teaching of human growth and development is primarily the responsibility of parents.
+Broken Arrow Public Schools strongly believes that the teaching of human growth and development is primarily the responsibility of parents.
 The BAPS program is designed to assist parents with that responsibility by presenting a developmentally appropriate, straightforward, fact-based program of instruction.
 Growth and development curriculum is available for inspection by parents.
-Please feel free to contact your child’s site nurse for additional information.
+Please contact your child’s site nurse for additional information.

 Parents may opt out of participation of their children in any classes or events by notifying the school health office in writing prior to the classes being taught.
 In accordance with state law, a parent preview session for AIDS education materials will be presented in the fall semester.
 Parents/Guardians will be notified of the AIDS instruction preview date and time, and will be advised of upcoming growth and development class dates as they are scheduled.